xcp-ng/xcp-ng-org/docs/troubleshooting.md

 :::tip
 Alternatively, in a fresh Ubuntu 18.04 install, you can switch to UEFI and you won't have this issue.
 :::

+## Extended characters are not supported in SMB paths, user names, and passwords.

+Bug actual for adding new ISO library (SMB/CIFS and NFS).

+Solution: check for special characters in path, user names, password, and also ISO filenames.